 By taking a page out of digital marketers’ book and creating a fully thought out content strategy specific to their target audience, recruiters can leverage dynamic media like interactive quizzes, employee-generated stories/testimonials and project case studies, which are both more engaging and relatable.
 This not only increases the chances that the candidate will take the time to complete the action, but also that the message will be received.
 The point is, recruiters need to get their audience to engage with their company’s brand in the broadest possible sense so they’re looking at the big picture – not just the job description.

-Employer branding videos are particularly impactful, especially in comparison to text-based job descriptions – in Hubspot’s 2016 Consumer Behavior Survey, video was the most “thoroughly consumed” content type by far, which is no surprise considering our brains process video 60,000 times faster than text.
+Employer branding videos are particularly impactful, especially in comparison to text-based job descriptions – in Hubspot’s 2016 Consumer Behavior Survey, video was the most “thoroughly consumed” content type by far.

 Take AIA’s “Together We Are Thales” employer brand video (produced for Thales) as an example.